 A case planner will send a notification, by mail, to all property owners within 300 feet of your property boundaries.
 The notice includes a brief explanation of the request and a copy of the application.
 Adjacent property owners are informed that all comments they have regarding the request should be forwarded to the case planner.
 There is a 15-day time limit for comment receipt.
 Please note that it is recommended that you visit or write your neighboring property owners and explain what you want to do before a case planner sends out the official notice.
 Sometimes a simple explanation will help them understand the request.

 During this 15-day waiting period, the case planner will evaluate the request to ensure that it will not:

 - Adversely impact traffic or traffic circulation, drainage, water conservation measures, sewage treatment systems, and other such systems.

 - Create a situation where the proposed use of the property will create a hazard or nuisance.

-- Substantially reduce the amount of privacy currently enjoyed by nearby property owners if the development were located as specified by the Cochise County Zoning Regulations.
+- Substantially reduce the privacy currently enjoyed by nearby property owners if the development were located as specified by the Cochise County Zoning Regulations.

 - Violate any provisions of the Comprehensive Plan, area plans, duly adopted master plans, or other provisions of the Zoning Regulations.

-Within 7 working days after the end of the 15-day comment period, a decision will be made to either approve, approve subject to conditions, or deny the application. this decision is based upon the planning evaluation as well as any comments received from adjacent property owners.
-The case planner will provide the applicant with written notice of the decision including any conditions of approval.
+Within seven working days after the end of the 15-day comment period, a decision will be made to either approve, approve subject to conditions or deny the application.
+This decision is based on the planning evaluation and any comments received from adjacent property owners.
+The case planner will provide the applicant with written notice of the decision, including any conditions of approval.
 Notice shall also be sent to the surrounding property owners within 300 feet of the site and shall include information on how to appeal the decision made by the Zoning Inspector and the appeal deadline.

 Required Application Submittals